Harvest Disaster: Be Ready for the Unexpected

 Farm Fires

 Farm fires are devastating and can result in losing a business’s livelihood.
 Be careful not to park vehicles and motorized machinery near combustible items such as hay, chemicals or other farm products, as they can get very hot after use.
-Ensure that all machinery is properly cleaned after each use, cleaning engines and outlets of dust and debris.
+Ensure that all machinery is properly cleaned after each use, as well as cleaning engines and outlets of dust and debris.
 Try to have a water source handy so small fires can be controlled and doused quickly while out in the fields or the corral.

 Voluntary Firefighting